GEOG 5551B - Dissertation Env Pol & Mgt (Applied) P/T Final

 North Terrace Campus - Semester 2 - 2018

 General Course Information

-Course Code GEOG 5551B Course Dissertation Env Pol & Mgt (Applied) P/T Final Coordinating Unit Geography, Environment and Population Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 24 Prerequisites 24 units in the MEnvPolicy&Policy(App) Restrictions Available to MEnvPolicy&Policy(App) students only Course Description The Major Dissertation Environmental Policy & Management (Applied) F/T involves the undertaking of a full-year (semester 1 and 2) research project and the submission by the due date of a dissertation on the project of approximately 20-24000 words, with an accompanying seminar.
+Course Code GEOG 5551B Course Dissertation Env Pol & Mgt (Applied) P/T Final Coordinating Unit Geography, Environment and Population Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 24 Available for Study Abroad and Exchange Y Prerequisites 24 units in the MEnvPolicy&Policy(App) Restrictions Available to MEnvPolicy&Policy(App) students only Course Description The Major Dissertation Environmental Policy & Management (Applied) F/T involves the undertaking of a full-year (Semester 1 and 2) research project and the submission by the due date of a dissertation on the project of approximately 20000-24000 words, with an accompanying seminar.
 The Dissertation Environmental Policy & Management (Applied) P/T will have two years (four semesters) to complete the dissertation and seminar.